soumyak25/CSBIO10_FinalProject/README.md

 ### Manhattan Plot

 *Julia: 1) the inspiration + how you made your own, 2) next steps, 3) mention intermediary plots* First, I subsetted the data so that we only had the columns SNP, CHR, BP, and P-values.
 The I made the chromosome number be recognized as a discrete number instead of continuous.
 This was so that I could arrange the base pairs to be matched with their corresponding chromosomes.
 Then I needed to make sure that the base positions weren't overlapping (because base position restarts with every chromosome), so I multiplied each chromosome number by 1,000,000,000 and added the base positions so that I could plot all of the SNPs on one continuous x-axis.
 Each color corresponds to a chromosome, and the y-axis is the -log10(p-values) so that it is easier to interpret.
 The dark blue line that goes across the graph, which signifies our significance level.
-I did do a facet wrap so that we could visualize each chromosome
+I did do a facet wrap so that we could visualize each chromosome independently, however the result was cramped and looked rather unpleasent so I decided not to proceed in that direction.
 ***
 ### Funnel Plot
 #### **Motivation — — —**